digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/packages/implementations/daml-finance-util.rst

   Various functions related to lists and maps, which are used in several packages
 - :ref:`Disclosure <module-daml-finance-util-disclosure-73352>`:
   Utility functions related to disclosure, e.g., to add or remove observers
+- :ref:`Lockable <module-daml-finance-util-lockable-3360>`:
+  Default implementation for the locking of holdings (acquire, release and validation check).

 Changelog
 *********